AnuragSahu/Noob_coder_things/_posts/2019-06-15-Progress-of-the-secound-day .md

 ---
-title: "Progress on the 2nd day."
+title: "Progress on the 2nd Day."
 ---

 I was very happy with progress I made on the First day(14th Jun), As of on 15th I was able to overshoot to the targeted work by a lot, I completed